backdrop-contrib/flickr/README.txt

 Defaults to 100 px.
 Set it to 0 px to always include or 999 px to always exclude.

-Minimum image width to display date, location and photographer under the caption
+Minimum image width to display date, location, photographer and optionally license info under the caption
 --------------------------------------------------------------------------------
 Suppress extra info on small images.
 After saving the configuration clear the cache.